Skip to main content

 self.name = name

-if author is not None:
+if flavor is not None:

 This may be preferred depending on what your API is expecting.